zoonman/dumpster/README.md

 # dumpster

-Super stupid demo for capped collections, tailable cursor and live monitoring in Firefox.
+Little demo for capped collections, tailable cursor and live monitoring in Firefox.

 # Setup